Does this test have other names?

-Measurement of TSH, which is made by your pituitary gland.
-TSH regulates how much thyroid hormone your thyroid makes.
+Blood test to measure your level of TSH, which is made by your pituitary gland.
+TSH sets how much thyroid hormone your thyroid makes.

-Radioactive iodine uptake test and thyroid scan, for Graves disease
+Radioactive iodine uptake test and thyroid scan, to look for signs of Graves disease

 What do my test results mean?

-Normal results are negative, meaning that no antibodies against TPO, Tg, or TSH were found.
+Negative results mean that no antibodies against TPO, Tg, or TSH were found.
 You likely don't have a problem with your thyroid.

-If your results show antibodies against TPO or Tg, it means you may have Hashimoto's thyroiditis.
+If your results show antibodies against TPO or Tg, you may have Hashimoto's thyroiditis.

-If your results show antibodies against TSH receptor, it means you may have Graves disease.
+If your results show antibodies against TSH receptor, you may have Graves disease.